VaradK62442/ugrdv-docs/process.md

 # Software Process

+> This document is pulled from the UGRDV Documentation pages, located at https://ugrdv.gitlab.io/docs/, for purposes of public access.

 ## Sub-teams

 Based on the software architecture, Driverless is split into several sub-teams depending on the current state of the codebase.
 Currently, we have: